Probate Q&A Series

 Detailed Answer

 When someone dies in North Carolina, the personal representative (also called executor or administrator) must file a detailed listing of the estate’s assets with the clerk of superior court.
 Under G.S.
-28A-14-2, this inventory divides into two parts: Part One for personal property and Part Two for real estate.
+28A-14-2, this inventory divides into two parts: Part One for personal property and Part Two for real property.

 Here’s why real estate appears in Part Two and how it can help pay the decedent’s debts:

 5. Estate solvency: By comparing Part One and Part Two values against total debts and expenses, the representative and the court determine if the estate is solvent.
 A solvent estate passes assets to heirs; an insolvent estate follows a strict order of creditor payment under G.S.
-28A-13-3.
+28A-19-6.

 Key Points to Remember